What to Measure and Why: Metrics in Kanban

 By tracking the throughput Kanban metric over time, you can directly see how your team’s overall productivity is changing.
 Ideally, throughput should stay the same or increase – a decreasing throughput indicates that something is negatively affecting your team’s ability to deliver and needs additional attention.

 A key component of the Kanban method is limiting Work In Progress (WIP) to improve your team’s efficiency.
 Think about it – do you get work faster when you split your attention between many tasks, or when you choose one to focus on?

 The optimum WIP limit for your team will depend on several factors such as the size of your team, however a good place to start is setting the limit at around the number of people in your team – this way, everyone can focus on one task at a time.

 The two metrics in Kanban which best measure your team performance are cycle times (how fast work gets done) and throughput (how much work is delivered).
 These metrics are the ones to watch to make sure you are delivering the most value to your customers!

 Cycle time, throughput and WIP are connected by Little’s Law.
 This formula applies to any system which meets Little’s Law assumptions.

 Cycle Time = WIP/Throughput

-Little’s Law shows the relationship between the three basic Kanban metrics, and that changing one will have an effect on the other two.
+Little’s Law shows the relationship between the three basic flow metrics, and that changing one will have an effect on the other two.
 For example, for a reduction in cycle time, WIP must decrease.

 Short cycle times and high levels of throughput are signs of good team performance, but another thing to look out for is consistency.
-From the cycle time scatter plot and throughput histogram, you can not only see the average value of these Kanban metrics but also how this data is distributed over a period of time.
+From the cycle time histogram and throughput histogram, you can not only see the average value of these metrics but also how this data is distributed over a period of time.
 When your values are spread over a smaller range, your future predictions are naturally more accurate.